Skip to main content

 Lumi / Unsplash

 Nestled into the Coast Mountains in British Columbia, just 25 miles from the Pacific Ocean, Whistler Blackcomb is the largest ski area in North America.
 Spread over two conjoining mountains connected by the Peak 2 Peak Gondola, Whistler Blackcomb serves up more than 8,170 skiable acres accessible courtesy of 200 marked ski runs.
-There’s also plenty of technical terrains, including 16 alpine bowls and three glaciers, with elevation topping out at 7,494 feet, on the crest of Blackcomb Mountain.
-And for experienced skiers, Whistler Blackcomb also provides access to the pristine backcountry touring areas in Garibaldi Provincial Park.
-While the original Whistler resort opened in 1966, as part of an effort to secure the 1968 Winter Olympics, the ski area eventually ended up hosting the games in 2010, after merging with Blackcomb in 1997.
+There is also plenty of technical terrain, including 16 alpine bowls and three glaciers, with elevation topping out at 7,494 feet, on the crest of Blackcomb Mountain.
+For experienced skiers, Whistler Blackcomb also provides access to the pristine backcountry touring areas in Garibaldi Provincial Park.
+While the original Whistler resort opened in 1966, as part of a failed effort to secure the 1968 Winter Olympics, the ski area eventually ended up hosting the Games in 2010, after merging with Blackcomb in 1997.

 learn more